everybodyeverybody/inf_score_analyzer/README.md

 - windows and linux support
 - alternative window arrangements
-- refactor out very redundant code pieces (there are several)
 - have community difficulty tables imported and mapped to textage data
-- have this submit new scores to online score trackers
 - collect time series data per song to see where one can improve specifically
 - generate useful reports regarding scores/history
 - implement a step-up-like song recommender
 - plugin for obs based on this project's work
-- break out textage code into its own module